Nondairy-Creamer/multicolor_cellID_for_calcium_recording/README.md

 ## Setup
 All code is in MATLAB and has been tested in 2019b and 2020a

+Install the Paninski Lab NeuroPAL software.
+Note that it has 2 other required packages.
+I suggest putting Multicolor cellID for Calcium Recording, the NeuroPAL code, and the NeuroPAL code dependencies into one folder and adding that entire folder to your MATLAB path. https://github.com/amin-nejat/CELL_ID

 Download this repo and add it to your MATLAB path

-Download the Paninski Lab NeuroPAL software.
-I suggest putting the code and its dependencies into one folder and adding that entire folder to your MATLAB path. https://github.com/amin-nejat/CELL_ID

 ## Usage
 NOTE: Steps 1 and 2 can be performed in parallel